thingsboard/thingsboard.github.io/docs/services/trainings.md

 - Thingsboard API
     - Explain Thingsboard API for device connectivity and integration with server-side applications.
     - **Exercise:** create device firmware to publish telemetry and attributes over MQTT.
-    - **Exercise:** add widgets to the Dashboard to visualize data from previous exercise.
+    - **Exercise:** add widgets to the Dashboard to visualize data from the previous exercise.
 - Rule Engine
     - Explain Rule engine data flow.
     - Review Rule components: filters, processors and actions and their available implementations.